geonetwork/core-doc-sources/eng/users/source/quickstartguide/newfeatures/index.rst

 User interface
 --------------
 - **Javascript widget user interface:** A new user interface using one of the latest Javascript widget libraries (extJS) has been added to support searching, editing and viewing metadata records.
 The user interface is now much easier for Javascript developers to reorganize and customize.
 GeoNetwork comes with two flavours of home page: one has the sidebar search similar to the old interface and the other uses a tabbed search layout.
-The 2.6.x user interface is still available.
+The 2.6.x user interface is still available as the default and has been updated.

 .. figure:: Home_page_tn.png